-What is meant by Non-Delivery Report (NDR) and Return to Origin (RTO)?
+What Is Meant By Non-Delivery Report (NDR) And Return to Origin (RTO)?

-Earlier, an order which had not been delivered was shown in the panel for 24 hours in which you could tell what needs to be the next step of action – whether to “Reattempt” or “Return to Origin.”
+Earlier, an order which had not been delivered as shown in the Shiprocket panel for 24 hours in which you could tell what needs to be the next step of action – whether to “Reattempt” or “Return to Origin.”
 In case you did not respond within 24 hours, the order was processed for RTO.

-With recent innovation and updates, the process has become automated and even more convenient.
+With recent innovations and updates, the process has become automated and even more convenient.
 You can see the undelivered orders marked by the courier partner under the ‘action required’ section.
 Upon choosing what you want to do with the shipment, your order will move to the action requested or RTO tab.

-Therefore, if you opt for a re-attempt, your order will display in action requested tab, and if you return the parcel, you will view it under the RTO tab.
+Therefore, if you opt for a re-attempt, your order will display in the action requested tab, and if you return the parcel, you will view it under the RTO tab.

 So here is how you can operate NDR and RTO tabs in Shiprocket.